Myth: Electric vehicle owners pay more tax, so shouldn’t be charged to use roads

 Introducing direct road user charging as a replacement for fuel excise tax has been recommended at high level numerous times in Australia, including by the Productivity Commission in its 2017 Shifting the Dial report, and more recently by Infrastructure Victoria.
 Importantly though, the push gains added weight with the anticipated transition from fossil-fuel to electric vehicles.
 While IC cars were the norm, replacing fuel excise with direct user charges could be seen as just marginal tinkering with comparative contributions by different motorists, of largely theoretical value to the economic rationalists proposing the measure.
 As long as every motorist was contributing to revenue with each additional litre of fuel, it could be argued that fuel excise was a simple and efficient—if imperfect—method of charging for road use in proportion to the volume of travel.

 A transition from IC vehicles to EVs changes the calculus radically.
 Without some form of direct user charge, EV motorists make no per-kilometre contribution for road use analogous to that implied by paying tax on fuel.
-The $12 billion of annual revenue from fuel tax will need to be replaced from some other source, and it is arguably unjust to expect the car-free and car-light to substantially increase their own funding contribution to a road system that is predominantly used for private car travel (with freight use accounting for less than 10% of overall traffic volume).
-It is no doubt awkward that as things stand, there will be different levels of government collecting revenue from users of different types of vehicle—Federal government from IC cars and the States from EVs—but the old saying surely applies here, about not letting the perfect be the enemy of the good.
+The $12 billion of annual revenue from fuel tax will need to be replaced from some other source, and it is arguably unjust to expect the car-free and car-light to substantially increase their own funding contribution to a road system that is predominantly built and used for private car travel (with freight use accounting for less than 10% of overall traffic volume).
+Measures to bridge the revenue gap will inevitably conjure that old pithy slogan – “not letting the perfect be the enemy of the good”.

-Indeed, to take the idea slightly further, kilometre charges for road use can also be used by states to reduce fixed ownership costs such as registration fees.
+If a kilometre charges for road use were to be collected federally but distributed to the states, in the same manner as GST, it could be used by the states to reduce fixed ownership costs such as registration fees.
 There is a strong argument that levying high recurrent annual fees for owning a car, regardless of how much it is used, acts as a distorting incentive for additional driving to justify paying the high annual fee.
 Virtually all the negative effects of mass car and truck use—not just polluting emissions but also death and injury, congestion, noise and the blighting of liveable neighbourhoods by road traffic—scale according to total vehicle kilometres, so it is quite economically rational that charges for owning and using cars should scale with kilometres driven as well.
-Jurisdictions considering a road user charge, such as NSW, could consider parallel adjustments to annual registration fees for EVs similar to those that apply in Victoria (which in NSW’s case would also compensate for the effect of EV batteries on the fee calculation).

 It is of vital importance that road user charging schemes are administered by government—in the same way that vehicle registration still is—and that the funds be directed to consolidated revenue to be spent as Parliaments determine.
 In the current political environment, there is no danger that any such road user funds will not ultimately be spent on roads.
 But in principle, there is no reason that funds raised from motorists, and transport users in general, should not be applied to the sustainable transport emission reduction measures listed right at the outset, given the benefits to existing travellers and the environment alike from reducing car dependence.